Bonhams, the international fine art auction house, has appointed Dr Jacqueline Nowikovsky as the company's representative in Vienna, Austria.

 Her working career started at the gallery Jan Krugier Cie where she gained insight into the world of Fine Arts.

-In her dissertation she analyzed how social values are expressed in
+In her dissertation she analysed how social values are expressed in

-economic trading systems and how appraisals of the art-market varied
+economic trading systems and how valuations of the art-market varied

 throughout recent history.
 This research was then followed by her book

 ³The Value of Art² (³Der Wert der Kunst²), published in 2011 by the